NavinBondade/Turn-Your-Favourite-Articles-Into-Podcast/README.md

 <p align="center">
 <img src="https://media.wired.com/photos/6435f92f13021b2cf16d62ab/16:9/w_2400,h_1350,c_limit/AI-Podcast-GettyImages-1131242410.jpg">
 </p>
-<p>Reading is not everyone's hobby.
-It is not something everyone likes to do, but to gain knowledge through articles and books, we often sit and read.
-Reading also requires a quiet and relaxed environment, which is not always possible.
-This project helps to overcome all these limitations.
-Here, I have built an AI system that transforms your favorite article into an exciting podcast with a human-like voice.
-You can listen to this podcast anytime and anywhere, and if you are in a hurry, you can also increase the playback speed to save time.
+<p>In this project, I developed an advanced AI system designed to transform written articles into engaging podcasts with a natural, human-like voice.
+Recognizing that reading is not everyone’s preferred method of consuming information, and that it often requires a quiet and relaxed environment, this system offers a convenient alternative.
+It allows users to effortlessly convert their favorite articles into audio format, making it possible to gain knowledge while on the go.
+Whether you’re commuting, exercising, or multitasking, you can listen to these podcasts at your convenience.
+Additionally, for those pressed for time, the system includes an option to increase the playback speed, ensuring that users can efficiently manage their time while staying informed.
 </p>
 <h2>Libraries Used</h2>
 <ul>